harrietrc/loadimpact-docs/jekyll/_v4/testing-methodologies/website-testing-methodology.md

 ***

 ## Recording your initial script
-Load Impact offers a few ways for you to speed up your test scripting by allowing you to record a user journey by browsing like a user would.
+LoadImpact offers a few ways for you to speed up your test scripting by allowing you to record a user journey by browsing like a user would.
 You can do this by using our [Chrome extension]({{ site.baseurl }}/4.0/how-to-tutorials/load-impact-version-4-chrome-extension/) or by generating a HAR file and converting that to a test script using our in app interface or k6.
 If you have done the preparations above, this should be very straight forward to complete and will give you a head start on scripting.

 **Do**: